Assassination attempts on Napoleon Bonaparte: Conspiration des poignards

-In September 1800, Napoleon’s private secretary Bourrienne was contacted by an out-of-work soldier named Harrel, who said he had been approached to take part in a plot against Napoleon’s life.
+In September 1800, Napoleon’s private secretary Louis Antoine Fauvelet de Bourrienne was contacted by an out-of-work soldier named Harrel, who said he had been approached to take part in a plot against Napoleon’s life.
 Bourrienne took the matter to Napoleon, who directed the police to supply Harrel with money so the guilty parties could carry on and be caught in the act.
 The conspirators planned to approach Napoleon at the opera in Paris and stab him to death.
-The date fixed for the assassination was October 10, 1800, at the premiere of Les Horaces (music by Bernardo Porta, text by Nicolas-François Guillard).
-According to Bourrienne:On the evening of the 10th of October, the consuls…assembled in the cabinet of their colleague.
+The date fixed for the assassination was October 10, 1800, at the premiere of Les Horaces.
+According to Bourrienne:On the evening of the 10th of October, the consuls… assembled in the cabinet of their colleague.
 Bonaparte asked them, in my presence, whether they thought he ought to go to the opera?
 They observed that as every precaution was taken, no danger could be apprehended; and that it was desirable to show the futility of attempts against the First Consul’s life.
 After dinner Bonaparte put on a great coat over his green uniform, and got into his carriage, accompanied by me and Duroc.
 He seated himself in front of his box, which at that time was on the left of the theatre, between the two columns which separated the front and side boxes.
 When we had been in the theatre about half an hour, the First Consul directed me to go and see what was doing in the lobby.
 Scarcely had I left the box than I heard a great uproar, and soon discovered that a number of persons, whose names I could not learn, had been arrested.
 I informed the First Consul of what I had heard, and we immediately returned to the Tuileries.According to Fouché, the would-be assassins were Jacobin extremists.
 The accused, however, blamed Harrel and other agents provocateurs.The conspirators wished, without the least doubt, the death of the First Consul, but they were incapable of striking him with their own hands….
 None of them had had the courage, nor perhaps even any decided intention, to assist in the execution of the plot.
 The police agents, sent in as spies amongst them, and to whom they gave daggers, urged them on to a degree of guilt, which before, perhaps, they had not contemplated….
 [T]hey did not make their appearance at the place fixed for the execution of the plot; and Ceracchi, the only one apprehended in the Opera-house, was not even armed with one of the daggers which had been distributed among them.A recent study by Jonathan North points out that this plot had all the hallmarks of a police entrapment.
-Nevertheless, four of the men arrested –painter François Topio-Lebrun, sculptor Giuseppe Ceracchi, adjutant Joseph Antoine Aréna and Dominique Demerville, a former clerk to the committee of public safety – were executed on January 30, 1801.
+Nevertheless, four of the men arrested – painter François Topino-Lebrun, sculptor Giuseppe Ceracchi, adjutant Joseph Antoine Aréna, and Dominique Demerville, a former clerk to the Committee of Public Safety – were executed on January 30, 1801.